 Vegetation consists of a mixture of freshwater species and species more typical of mesohaline marshes.
-Patch-dominance of the tall marsh graminoids big cordgrass (Spartina cynosuroides), black needlerush (Juncus roemerianus), and cattails (Typha angustifolia and less frequently Typha latifolia) is common, although diverse tall marshes with big cordgrass, sawgrass (Cladium jamaicense), switchgrass (Panicum virgatum var. virgatum), marsh horned beakrush (Rhynchospora macrostachya var. colpophila), eastern rose-mallow (Hibiscus moscheutos ssp. moscheutos), smooth orange milkweed (Asclepias lanceolata), and other species also occur on a more limited basis.
+Patch-dominance of the tall marsh graminoids big cordgrass (Spartina cynosuroides), black needlerush (Juncus roemerianus), and cattails (Typha angustifolia and less frequently Typha latifolia) is common, although diverse tall marshes with big cordgrass, sawgrass (Cladium jamaicense), switchgrass (Panicum virgatum var. virgatum), horned beaksedge (Rhynchospora macrostachya), swamp rose-mallow (Hibiscus moscheutos), few-flower milkweed (Asclepias lanceolata), and other species also occur on a more limited basis.

-More locally distributed are patches of diverse short-statured marshes characterized by creeping spikerush (Eleocharis fallax), beaked spikerush (Eleocharis rostellata), twig rush (Cladium mariscoides), Olney three-square (Schoenoplectus americanus, = Scirpus americanus), bull-tongue arrowhead (Sagittaria lancifolia ssp. media), pickerelweed (Pontederia cordata), dotted smartweed (Polygonum punctatum var. punctatum), Canada rush (Juncus canadensis), and a large number of minor associates.
-Shallow, muck-filled pools within the marshes contain patches of American water-lily (Nymphaea odorata ssp. odorata).
+More locally distributed are patches of diverse short-statured marshes characterized by creeping spikerush (Eleocharis fallax), beaked spikerush (Eleocharis rostellata), twig-rush (Cladium mariscoides), Olney three-square (Schoenoplectus americanus, = Scirpus americanus), bull-tongue arrowhead (Sagittaria lancifolia var. media), pickerelweed (Pontederia cordata var. cordata), dotted smartweed (Persicaria punctata), Canadian rush (Juncus canadensis), and a large number of minor associates.
+Shallow, muck-filled pools within the marshes contain patches of white water-lily (Nymphaea odorata ssp. odorata).

 Community types of the mid-Atlantic wind-tidal marshes are endemic to southeastern Virginia and northeastern North Carolina, are considered globally rare, and support a substantial number of state-rare plants and animals.
 Threats include ditching, water pollution, boat wakes, and destruction by nutria (Myocastor coypus), a naturalized exotic mammal.
 Fire is reported to be an important ecological factor in maintaining the diversity of these marshes.
 A recent decline in fire frequency in most localities appears to be contributing to extensive expansion of black needlerush colonies at the expense of many less competitive species.